spatialos/online-services/docs/content/services-packages/overview.md

 * services & packages - see below.
 * configuration examples - see [`SampleClient`](https://github.com/spatialos/online-services/tree/master/services/csharp/SampleClient) and [`SampleMatcher`](https://github.com/spatialos/online-services/tree/master/services/csharp/SampleMatcher).

-Each Online Service is an executable which runs in the cloud and each Online Service package is a discrete set of functionality which offers you set up as part of a Online Service.
+Each Online Service is an executable which runs in the cloud and each Online Service package is a discrete set of functionality which you set up as part of a Online Service.

 ## Services